 "As public transport in Laos is neither comprehensive nor convenient and sometimes nonexistent, there are not always many choices.
 You may just have to settle for whatever available".

 This statement is not entirely true nowadays because the bus system has relatively improved in recent years and there are more comfortable, air-con buses in service (known as VIP) that operated by private companies, in addition to regular government-owned buses.

 Getting into Laos by bus from its neighbour countries Thailand, Cambodia, Vietnam and China (not Myanmar at present) is fairly easy and cheap.

 The buses used for long journeys such as Laos - Thailand buses are better, cleaner, and a lot more comfortable than those used for local commuting.

-If you plan to get a Lao visa at the border (known as visa on arrival), make sure you have 2 photos (passport-type), and cash in US dollars for the visa fee, which varies according to your nationality.
+If you plan to get a Lao visa at the border crossing point (known as visa on arrival), make sure you have 2 photos (passport-type), and cash in US dollars for the visa fee, which varies according to your nationality.

 It is also possible to catch a bus to Vang Vieng, Thakaek, Savannakhet or Pakse here, but the other stations have better buses and more frequent departures for these routes.

-Have a safe and pleasand trip.
+Have a safe and pleasant trip.